 Women with sarcoidosis can still get pregnant.
 But if you are thinking about having a baby, talk to your doctor.
 Some of the medications used to treat sarcoidosis, such as methotrexate, can be harmful to the baby.
 Up to 65% of women may see their symptoms improve during pregnancy, while 5% may find symptoms get worse.
 Some women may have a flare of symptoms after giving birth.
 Pregnant women with sarcoidosis should avoid being exposed to x-rays.

 Prognosis and Complications

+Sarcoidosis is associated with excessive daytime sleepiness.
 Complications from sarcoidosis usually happen in only the most serious cases, and can include heart, kidney, and lung damage.
-Long-term use of corticosteroids may cause ulcers, diabetes, high blood pressure, osteoporosis, and infections, such as tuberculosis.
+Long-term use of corticosteroids may cause:

 The prognosis for most people with sarcoidosis is good.
 Only 15% of those with sarcoidosis have symptoms that get worse.
 About 5% develop severe lung problems, which increases the risk of death.
 Almost half of all people with sarcoidosis get better without any therapy.
 Treatments used today, such as corticosteroids, often help ease the inflammation associated with the condition.